awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

 + Released 2021\.06\.23
 + Adds retries for API calls to Lambda, IAM, and AWS STS to improve handling for throttling or server issues\.
 + Adds support for Python 3\.8 to the ML and Docker test cases\.

-## Unsupported IDT versions for for AWS IoT Greengrass<a name="idt-unsupported-versions"></a>

-This topic lists unsupported versions of IDT for AWS IoT Greengrass\.
-Unsupported versions do not receive bug fixes or updates\.
-For more information, see [Support policy for AWS IoT Device Tester for AWS IoT Greengrass](idt-support-policy.md)\.

 **IDT v4\.0\.2 for AWS IoT Greengrass versions v1\.11\.1, v1\.11\.0, v1\.10\.3**
 Release notes: